The Law of Transgender.

 owner.
 Any links to outside businesses are created as a service to

-the website users and in no way represent any form of approval by
+the website users and in no way represents any form of approval by

 Transgender London or its principals.

-still want to clear your browser history after leaving the site.
+still want to clear your browser history and cache after leaving the site.